shadowg9/momoblog/content/projects/homelab/_index.md

 <h3>Creating Active Directory Server</h3>

 I will be creating a dedicated Microsoft Active Directory Domain Controller Server.
 An Active Directory server is developed by Microsoft that manages and organizes resources in a network.
 It acts as a centralized database to authenticate and authorize users and devices.
-The key components include authentiication where user identity is verified using credentials, authorization where network resources are granted or denied access based on permissions, and centralized management where control over users, computers, and other resources are centralized.
+The key components include authentication where user identity is verified using credentials, authorization where network resources are granted or denied access based on permissions, and centralized management where control over users, computers, and other resources are centralized.

 <h4>Step 1: Creating DC Server VM</h4>

-Choose Microsoft Windows guest operating system and Windows Server 2022 for VMware and
+Choose Microsoft Windows guest operating system and Windows Server 2022 for VMware.
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/Step1.png></img>

 <img src=https://image-ms.s3.us-east-1.amazonaws.com/Step2.png></img>